 Here are some adaptive and inclusive program plan outlines/guidelines that I developed for reference when creating these story times.
 Please feel free to borrow and adjust to the needs and abilities of your audience.
-For all story times, I provide a visual schedule with images of our activities on a magnetic board, that I created using Boardmaker software.
+For these story times, we provide a visual schedule with images of our activities on a magnetic board, that were created using Boardmaker software.
 Boardmaker can be purchased on CD-ROM or via online annual subscription.
 For more details, read my post on visual schedules.
-For the youth sensory story time, I set the room up with different movable seating options, using our carpet squares and Educube chairs.
+For the youth sensory story time, the room is set up with different movable seating options, using our carpet squares and Educube chairs.
 Having this movable, optional arrangement will also help to accommodate story time attendees in wheel chairs or adaptive seats (that can be placed over the rug).

 1. Hello (Welcome families and let them know it's okay if they need to take an over-stimulation break, unprompted movement is okay, and for some is necessary to self-regulate -- they are still "taking it in."
 (You can also provide sound-reduction headphones to help reduce sound over-stimulation.)
 Explain the visual schedule - "I will point to the picture when we are about to do the activity and then put it in the 'all done' pocket when we are done - saying and signing 'all done.'
 Now you know what we have done and what is coming up next."